Muskankapoor07/BookStore_backend/README.md

 BookStore Backend is a secure and scalable RESTful backend application for an online bookstore, developed using **Java 21 and Spring Boot**.

-The application provides complete backend functionality for managing users, administrators, books, shopping carts, wishlists, orders, and product feedback.
+The application provides complete backend functionality for managing users, administrators, books, shopping carts, wishlists, orders, customer details, and product feedback.
 The application also implements modern backend technologies such as **JWT Authentication, Google OAuth2, Redis, RabbitMQ, and Email Services**.

-The project follows a **layered architecture** to keep the application modular, maintainable, and easy to extend.
+The project follows a **layered architecture** to keep the application modular, maintainable, secure, and easy to extend.

 ---